chrishayuk/chuk-mcp-client-oauth/README.md

 - Automatically handled by this library
 - You don't need to think about it

-**Discovery URL** - Where OAuth configuration is published
+**Discovery** - How the client finds OAuth configuration
-- Standard location: `<server_url>/.well-known/oauth-authorization-server`
-- Contains all OAuth endpoints and capabilities
+- **MCP-Compliant (RFC 9728)**: Protected Resource Metadata at `/.well-known/oauth-protected-resource`
+  - Points to Authorization Server metadata
+  - Includes resource identifier for token binding
+- **Fallback (Legacy)**: Direct AS discovery at `/.well-known/oauth-authorization-server`
+- **WWW-Authenticate Fallback**: PRM URL from 401/403 response headers
-- Automatically discovered by this library
+- Automatically discovered by this library with fallback support

+**Resource Indicators (RFC 8707)** - Token binding to specific resources
+- Tokens are bound to the specific MCP server resource
+- Prevents token reuse across different resources
+- Automatically included in token requests

 ---